AnhadSodhi/MakeALauncher/README.md

 # MakeALauncher
-A program to let the user create a file that launches multiple programs with just one click.
+Have you ever wanted to launch multiple programs with just one click?
+Now you can!
+Introducing MakeALauncher.
 Just put in the names of the programs you want, and let setup.bat do the rest.
 You don't even need the file paths!

 ## Usage instructions
 * Download and launch setup.bat.